neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_hardhat.md

-# Debugging Contracts via Hardhat
+# Deploying and Debugging smart contract using the Hardhat
 Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts and dApps, as well as easily introducing more functionality around this workflow.
 This means compiling, running and testing smart contracts at the very core.

 We will not describe details on using Hardhat framework here.
 You can find all necessary documenation by following link https://hardhat.org/getting-started/#overview